Mayland Community College

 To be considered for admission to a nursing program at Mayland Community College, all applicants must meet the minimum requirements for English placement.

 |RISE Placement||SAT||ACT||High School GPA Benchmark|

 |Score of 70 on RISE placement test;

 |22 Reading or 18 English||Unweighted GPA of 2.8 or higher and must have graduated within the last 10 years from a US high school|

-Certification must be obtained and the student must be listed on the NC Nurse Aide Registry prior to the end of the Fall Semester, remain qualified to enter the Practical Nursing Program.
+Certification must be obtained and the student must be listed on the NC Nurse Aide Registry prior to the beginning of the Spring Semester to remain qualified to enter the Practical Nursing Program.

 A minimum benchmark score of 55% on the reading section is required.

 An overall benchmark score of 48% is required.